 Diane Simeone, MD Professor of Surgery, Chief of Pancreatic Surgery

-Michelle Anderson, MD Associate Professor of Internal Medicine GI
+Michelle Anderson, MD Associate Professor of Medicine GI

-Mary Feng, MD Associate Professor of Radiology Oncology, Assistant Director of Clinical Research
+Mary Feng, MD Assistant Professor of Radiology Oncology, Assistant Director of Clinical Research

 Andrew Rhim, MD Assistant Professor Internal Medicine GI